satcar77/tech-interview-problems/README.md

 Bonus: When, during the course of a day, will the angle be zero?

 247. Implement a URL shortener with the following methods:
+- shorten(url), which shortens the url into a six-character alphanumeric string, such as zLg6wl.
+- restore(short), which expands the shortened string into the original url.
+If no such shortened string exists, return null.
 Hint: What if we enter the same URL twice?

 248. Print the nodes in a binary tree level-wise.
 For example, the following should print 1, 2, 3, 4, 5.